-The Harley Medical Group has revealed a rise in the number of people having cosmetic surgery
+The Harley Medical Group has revealed a rise in the number of people having cosmetic surgery after losing weight.

 Significant weight loss can leave large amounts of excess skin, which can be both uncomfortable and unsightly.